shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-campaign.md

 - **Enable cadence modifier** - This option appears under OTHER OPTIONS and cannot be deselected.
 When optimizing to a predicted CPA goal, your bids will always vary based on how often and recently users have seen your creatives.
 This feature is based on the idea that an ad is more effective (and therefore worth more) when a user hasn't seen it before or hasn't seen it many times or seen it recently.
 For more details, see [Cadence Modifier and the Chaos Factor](cadence-modifier-and-the-chaos-factor.md).
 - **Target reach and delivery (bid via ECP or EAP)** - Use this strategy to bid the going platform rate for each piece of inventory.
-  - **Auto-bid to win most platform impressions (ECP)** - Select this option to bid an estimate of the price that is likely to win most impressions from Xandr platform sellers based on historical bids and their success or failure.
+  - **Auto-bid to win most platform impressions (ECP)** - Select this option to bid an estimate of the price that is likely to win most impressions from Microsoft Advertising platform sellers based on historical bids and their success or failure.
 Since off-platform sellers (e.g., Google Ad Manager, Rubicon, etc.) conduct a secondary auction, bidding ECP does not necessarily ensure winning off-platform impressions.
-  - **Auto-bid to win ~50% of platform impressions (EAP)** - Select this option to bid an estimate of the price that is likely to win about half of the impressions from Xandr platform sellers based on historical bids and their success or failure.
+  - **Auto-bid to win ~50% of platform impressions (EAP)** - Select this option to bid an estimate of the price that is likely to win about half of the impressions from Microsoft Advertising platform sellers based on historical bids and their success or failure.
 Since off-platform sellers (e.g., Google Ad Manager, Rubicon, etc.) conduct a secondary auction, bidding EAP does not necessarily ensure winning half of off-platform impressions.
   - **Bid CPM: max $\_ CPM min $\_ CPM** - Enter the highest and lowest CPM dollar amount that you are willing to spend on an impression.
   - **Enable cadence modifier** - Under OTHER OPTIONS, check this box to vary your bid based on how often and recently users have seen your creatives.
 This feature is based on the idea that an ad is more effective (and therefore worth more) when a user hasn't seen it before or hasn't seen it many times or seen it recently.
 For more details, see [Cadence Modifier and the Chaos Factor](cadence-modifier-and-the-chaos-factor.md).